SOOTHING SUFFERING | BLACK SHAMROCKS MC INTRODUCTORY NOVELLA

 When Mik comes home and tosses her motorcycle helmet into her hands, declaring that they’re going to ride for as long as it takes for Maddi to open up to him, she realizes this is make-or-break.
 The trip is either going to push their relationship past the point of no return or it’s going to be their chance to set about SOOTHING SUFFERING.

-This novella is available in eBook format as a gift to my Insiders.
+Soothing Suffering is available in ebook format as a free gift to my Insiders or you can

 BECOME AN INSIDER TODAY!